 Though Churrasco only refers to grilled beef in many nations, the Galicians use this term for grilled meat in general, specifically the spare rib.
 They also use the term Churrascada to indicate the family or close ones event that basically is the BBQ party in America.

-Cocido is a term for stewed dishes in Spanish food culture, and it derives from the word “Cocer”, which means to boil.
-You can also find this name in Portugal and Brazil.
+Cocido is a term for stewed delicacies in various Spanish cooking ideas, and it derives from the word “Cocer”, which means to boil.
+You can also find this name in Portugal and Brazil. (đã dùng

 In Spain, there are many variations of this dish that are named after their origin, and Cocido Gallego is among the most famous ones.
 The Galicians also prepare their stew with turnips greens, pork shoulder meat, Chorizo sausage, and potatoes.

 This stew is also among the cultural Galician dinner recipes for the cold months.
 Beans, mostly chickpeas, is another irreplaceable ingredient for Cocido Gallego.
 Poultry sometimes also takes part in, and the locals will slowly cook the whole combination on low heat.

 Botelo is a traditional from El Bierzo, a county in Galicia.
 Thus, some other regions may call it Botillo El Bierzo.
 It consists of chopped pork meat stuffed in a pig’s cecum.
 The locals usually use pork tail, rib, and head meat, such as ears, snouts, or jaws, for Botelo.